Undertale: Accolades

 Undertale garnered awards and nominations in a variety of categories with praise for its story, narrative and for its role-playing.
 At IGN's Best of 2015, the game received Best Story.
+The Academy of Interactive Arts & Sciences nominated Undertale for Role-Playing/Massive Multiplayer Game of the Year, Outstanding Achievement in Game Direction, and the D.I.C.E.
+Sprite Award.
 Undertale was nominated for the Innovation Award, Best Debut, and Best Narrative at the Game Developers Choice Awards.
 In 2016, at the Independent Games Festival the game won the Audience Award, and garnered three nominations for Excellence in Audio, Excellence in Narrative, and the Seumas McNally Grand Prize.
 The SXSW Gaming Awards named it the Most Fulfilling Crowdfunded Game, and awarded it the Matthew Crump Cultural Innovation Award.
 The same year at the Steam Awards the game received a nomination for the "I'm not crying, there's just something in my eye" award.
 In 2019, Polygon named the game among the decade's best.
 In 2021, IGN listed Undertale as the 20th greatest game of all time, while in Japan, a nationwide TV Asahi poll of over 50,000 players listed Undertale as the 13th greatest game of all time.